 Step five: Develop an equal pay action plan

-If employees are found to have not been equally paid because of sex, put together a plan to address the gaps in pay.
+Having identified employees who may not have been paid equally because of gender, put together a plan to address the gaps in pay.
 For example, you could reduce the excess pay of employees who are overpaid or move underpaid employees to the relevant point in the pay scale.

-However, be aware that, while increasing the pay of underpaid employees may be costly, reducing the pay of overpaid employees is likely to cause dissatisfaction among those affected and could result in breach of contract and/or constructive dismissal claims if the employer does not approach the matter carefully.
+However, be aware that, while increasing the pay of underpaid employees may be costly, reducing the pay of overpaid employees is likely to cause dissatisfaction among those affected and could result in breach of contract and/or constructive dismissal claims if the matter is not handled carefully.

 Before deciding on what action to take, weigh up the risks of each option.
 Although mandatory gender pay gap reporting is still in consultation, moving quickly could avoid costly equal pay claims or reputation damage when data is made public.